The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

-The spectral model from these two rounds of fitting can be seen as the red line in Figure \ref{fig:comp_spectrum}.
-The total luminosity of each emission line, representing the addition of the broad- and narrow-Gaussian component luminosities, is given in Table \ref{tab:luminosities} relative to the total H$\beta$ luminosity.
-Of particular interest for this study is the $2.5\sigma$ ($4.1\sigma$) detection of [\ion{O}{3}] $\lambda$4363 in our composite with the bootstrapped (statistical-only) error spectrum, which will be used in Sections \ref{subsec:Te_ne} and \ref{subsec:metallicity} to estimate the electron temperature and gas-phase metallicity directly.
+The resultant spectral model from these two rounds of fitting can be seen in red in Figure \ref{fig:comp_spectrum}.
+The total luminosity of each emission line, representing the addition of the SW and FW Gaussian component luminosities, is given in Table \ref{tab:luminosities} relative to the total H$\beta$ luminosity.
+The reported total luminosities of the H$\gamma$, H$\beta$, and H$\alpha$ emission lines have been corrected for stellar absorption, reflecting an increase in the measured luminosities by the sample-median values of $\sim5.0\%$, $\sim1.7\%$, and $\sim0.4\%$, respectively (see Section \ref{subsec:fit_ind_spectra}).
+Similar to the emission-line flux uncertainties estimated in Section \ref{subsec:fit_ind_spectra}, uncertainties on the measured emission-line luminosities here are taken to be the $1\sigma$-widths of the total luminosity posterior distributions resulting from the fitting process.
+Of particular interest for this study is the $2.5\sigma$ ($4.1\sigma$) detection of [\ion{O}{3}] $\lambda$4363 in our composite with the bootstrapped (statistical-only) error spectrum, which will be used in Sections \ref{subsec:Te_ne} and \ref{subsec:metallicity} to estimate the composite electron temperature and gas-phase metallicity directly.\footnote{In low-redshift, high-metallicity galaxies ($12+\log(\rm{O/H})\geqslant8.3$), [\ion{O}{3}] $\lambda$4363 can be significantly contaminated by the [\ion{Fe}{2}] $\lambda$4359 emission line, resulting in the overestimation of $T_e$([\ion{O}{3}]) and the underestimation of O/H \citep[e.g.,][]{Curti2017}.
+Fortunately, as we show in Section \ref{subsec:metallicity}, our composite metallicity is $12+\log(\rm{O/H}) = 7.88$, well below the metallicities at which the Fe contamination is relevant.
+This, combined with the super-solar O/Fe abundance ratios seen in high-$z$ star-forming galaxies \citep[e.g.,][]{Steidel2016}, removes any concern of contamination of our [\ion{O}{3}] $\lambda$4363 line.}